gkossakowski/gkossakowski.github.io/content/posts/2020-08-06---The-slim-shady-year-part-one.md

 watched would be professional, but deep inside count minutes until the end of their time slot with a mood-sucker.
 And to be clear, I'm talking about embittered people, not the ones truly suffering in the moment.
-Anyway, I didn't want to be one of these people, yet my mental health wasn't excellent to say the least, and I suspected everyone could tell.
+Anyway, I didn't want to be one of the whiners, yet my mental health wasn't excellent to say the least, and I suspected everyone could tell.
 I reached out to the great Slimshady for consolation.
 Each morning, as I biked to the clinic or the training, I would snug my Airpods in and blast 'Till I Collapse by Eminem: